Sfencer09/MultiTwitchRenderer/README.md

 characterReplacements : Character replacements for filenames done by yt-dlp.
 Default (may not render properly on all setups): {'?'='？', '/'='⧸', '\'='⧹', ':'='：', '<'='＜', '>'='＞'}

+multicoreAudioAlignment : Whether to use multiprocessing for audio alignment.
+If false, alignment will only use a single thread.
+Default: True

 reducedFfmpegMemory : Adds ffmpeg options that attempt to reduce the peak memory usage when rendering, potentially at the cost of a larger output file size.
 Not recommended.
 Default: False

 ~~ENABLE_URWID~~ : Not fully implemented, do not enable outside of development environment.
 Default: False